 Mass Timber for Everyday Projects

-In 2010 a Cross-Laminated Timber (CLT) supplier came to our office hoping to convince us they were manufacturing the next big thing in construction materials.
-We were fascinated.
-We were ready to make CLT (and other Mass Timber framing styles) happen.
-While we admittedly were much less skeptical a decade ago, this idea stuck: what if we could remove concrete and steel from buildings, embody carbon in them, and make them easier to build by using tiny wood sticks?
-Brilliant!
+Several years ago, a cross-laminated timber (CLT) supplier came to Morrison-Maierle, hoping to convince us they were manufacturing the next big thing.
+We were fascinated and ready to make mass timber happen.
+While we were more skeptical a decade ago, this idea stuck: what if we could remove concrete and steel from buildings, embody carbon in them, and use mass timber for everyday projects?

-Seven years later we received an invitation to the International Mass Timber Conference in Portland, and we eagerly accepted.
-The first day was a tour of mass timber buildings in the Portland area.
-As we walked up the stairs of a partially constructed Carbon 12 building, the tallest mass timber building in the U.S. at that time, the engineers made Mass Timber seem so simple.
-Then each conference speaker and panelist spoke with passion and hope which excited my structural engineering heart, but left me wondering how could we design more Mass Timber and foster the same excitement in others for the product?
-What happens when we leave Portland and my fellow Mass Timber enthusiasts?
-Knowledge, relationship building, and education would have to be our allies.
+Time passed, and we received an invitation to the International Mass Timber Conference and eagerly accepted it.
+The first day was a tour of mass timber buildings in the Portland, Oregon, area.
+As we walked up the stairs of a partially constructed Carbon 12 building, at that point, the tallest mass timber building in the U.S., the tour guides made mass timber seem simple.
+Each conference speaker and panelist spoke with passion and hope, but they left us wondering if this would be possible to incorporate into our much smaller projects.

 Where We Are Today